Android device enrollment overview

-When your device is out-of-sync or no longer meets the requirements, its status appears as Not compliant.
-Your access to work and school-related resources might be revoked until your device meets the requirements again.
+When your device is out-of-sync or no longer meets the requirements, its status appears in Company Portal or the Intune app as not compliant.
+Device access to work and school-related resources might be revoked until your device meets the requirements again.
 The Company Portal app notifies you of these problems and the steps you need to take to fix them.

 Get Remote Help from IT support person

 When you enroll your device, your company support or IT admin is given access to the device for limited and meaningful reasons.
 They can:

 Reset your device back to the manufacturer's defaults.
 As mentioned above, you also have access to reset your device.
 However, if you can't access the Company Portal app right away, your company can reset the device for you.

 Remove all company-related data.
 Your organization might remove company-related data from your device if you leave the company, or if your device becomes unmanaged.
 Your personal data and settings aren't removed, and will remain on the device.